marb61a/Course-Notes/Misc/Data Protection/Build EU GDPR data protection compliance from scratch.md

   -
   -

-    22. The Collection Process - Choice, Control & Consent (4:40 )
+The Collection Process - Choice, Control & Consent

-    Start
+  -
+  -

-    23. Other topics related to Collection (4:22 )
+Other topics related to Collection

-    Start
+  -
+  -

     24. Use (5:23 )

     Start